iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/selecting-and-moving-objects.md

 ![](../../../.gitbook/assets/3d-select-brackets.png)

-## Selecting objects via the Hierarchy
+## Selecting objects via the hierarchy

-Every object in the scene also has an entry in the [Object Hierarchy](../user-interface/the-machine-list.md).
+Every object in the scene also has an entry in the [Hierarchy](../user-interface/the-machine-list.md).
 You can select objects by **clicking on their entry**.
 The entries of selected machines can be identified by their blue tint.

 {% hint style="info" %}
 It is also possible to select multiple objects by holding the **Ctrl** key while clicking on them one after another.
 You can also use the **Shift** key to select a range of entries at once.